 McIntosh Sawran & Cartaya, P.A. employs law clerks during the academic year and in the summer in a structured and formal program.
-The firm seeks to employ about five law clerks in our three South Florida offices.
+The firm seeks to employ between one and five law clerks in our Fort Lauderdale office.
 Law clerks at the firm may be exposed to all facets of the firm’s practice areas and are able to enrich their experience by attending hearings, depositions, site inspections and portions of trials.
-Law clerks do not work for a particular attorney in the firm; rather, they retrieve assignments from attorneys in any and all of our four offices and from our diverse practice areas.
+Law clerks do not work for a particular attorney in the firm; rather, they retrieve assignments from all attorneys and from any and all of our diverse practice areas.

 These assignments cover all phases of the litigation process, and may include preparation of legal memoranda, dispositive motions, pleadings, deposition summaries, responses to discovery; preparation of records on appeal and portions of appellate briefs; researching critical legal issues; and keyciting appellate briefs and legal memoranda.